 In consideration of the mutual covenants herein contained, the parties agree as follows.

+INTERTIE MANAGEMENT COMMITTEE AND PLAN

+2.1 Committee.
+Promptly following mutual execution of this Agreement, the parties shall each appoint one or more representatives to an Intertie Management Committee (“Committee”).
+The Committee shall be advisory in nature and shall have no legal authority to obligate the parties.
+The Committee members shall meet at least once every six months and they may otherwise establish a meeting schedule and a system of governance.
+Subject to the approval of the parties, the Committee may engage engineering and hydrogeologic consultants to advise it on matters pertaining to water supply, usage, mitigation and environmental aspects of the Permit.
+In the event of disagreements, disputes or deadlocks, the Committee may utilize, subject to approval of the parties, engineering, hydrogeologic and legal experts to mediate the issues.

+2.2 Water Usage Plan.
+Committee members shall meet within thirty (30) days of mutual execution of this Agreement and commence development of a water usage plan (“Water Usage Plan”) to plan the usage of both Mitigation Water and water to be supplied to Sallal for potable purposes.
+The Water Usage Plan may include such other provisions as the Committee deems appropriate.
+The parties shall use their best efforts to cause the Water Usage Plan to be in place prior to the provision of any water hereunder.
+The Water Usage Plan shall be reviewed by the Committee at least once every year which shall include a review of compliance with Permit requirements.
+The provisions of this Agreement shall prevail over the terms of the Water Usage Plan.

+2.3 Coordination of Water Usage.
+A primary purpose of the Water Usage Plan shall be to forecast and coordinate the parties’ respective needs for water to maximize both parties’ capabilities to supply their respective customers and minimize the City’s mitigation requirements under the Permit.
+The Water Usage Plan shall contain guidelines for timing and amounts of withdrawals by both parties and be reviewed and adjusted from time to time as the Committee deems prudent.

 SUPPLY AND PURCHASE OF MITIGATION WATER BY THE CITY

 Water supply.
-For the term of this Agreement, Sallal shall sell Mitigation Water to the City on the terms and conditions set forth below.
+In consideration of the benefits provided by this Agreement, Sallal shall sell Mitigation Water to the City on the terms and conditions set forth below.

 Water source.
 Mitigation Water from Sallal to the City shall be supplied from Sallal's Wells 1 and 2 (and possibly a third well upon its completion) located in Sallal's Rattlesnake Well Field at the terminus of an existing Sallal owned water main located at approximately the XX.XX block of Cedar Falls Road.
 Such point of terminus is within approximately five lineal feet of an existing City owned pipeline to be used solely for the mitigation purposes described in the Permit.
 The facilities to connect the two existing mains including a vault, meter, and valve (together called "Boxley Creek Intertie") are shown on Exhibit A which is attached hereto and incorporated by reference.

+Work.
 All work to design and install the Boxley Creek Intertie shall be performed by the City at its sole cost and expense; provided that Sallal shall have the right to review and approve all plans for the work and inspect the work.
 All work shall be performed to municipal utility standards.
-Upon completion, the Boxley Creek Intertie shall be owned, maintained and operated by the City but Sallal may inspect and access the facilities.
+Upon completion, the Boxley Creek Intertie shall be owned, maintained and operated by the City but Sallal may inspect and access the facilities and read the meter.